NewGaea/kasuto_hylian/grammar/one-sheet-lessons/02-basic-verb-forms.md

 tags:
   - lesson
 ---
-# Hirlërde Hilañva - Chapter 2: Hylian Verbs I – Simple Tense
+# Hirlërde daia Hilañve - Chapter 2: Hylian Verbs I – Simple Tense

 Now that we know how to build sentences, we should try to understand the elements of each sentence.
 The most important class of word for this purpose is the verb, which is the answer to question: “What is happening in this sentence?”